 Problem this poses for 3rd party sellers:

 As a 3rd party seller, you now have to make sure the brand/brands you’re selling are not already registered under the Transparency program.
 If they are, and you are not one of the authorized resellers, you risk getting your listings removed.

 Even worse, you could get an account suspension or turn into the target of Amazon’s anti-counterfeiting investigations.

 It’s worth the trouble to find out if the brand owner of the items you’re selling is enrolled and finally, making sure you have reselling rights is not only good practice, but can also save you a lot of trouble.

-Adriana is one of SellerEngine’s Amazon Business Development team members.
+Adriana is one of SellerEngine’s Amazon Business is Amazon’s wholesale … More Development team members.
 Her main focus is helping sellers understand Amazon’s intricacies and helping them get things rolling on the platform.
 She believes that approaching things with calm and honesty solves 50% of the issues you may be facing with Amazon.